College Cost Planning in Madison, WI 2026

 Return on Investment Analysis

-Graduates from colleges in Madison earn a median starting salary of $54,093, which is $19,093 more per year than the average high school graduate salary of $35,000.
-At a 4-year public university cost of $90,668 (including room and board), it would take approximately 5 years of the salary premium to recoup the investment.
-With average financial aid of $15,815 per student per year, the net cost and payback period can be significantly reduced.
+Graduates from colleges in Madison earn a median starting salary of $54,093, which is $19,093 more per year the average high school graduate salary of $35,000.
+At the modeled net cost, the salary premium would take about 4.7 years to cover the investment.
+With average financial aid of $15,815 per student per year, the net cost can change materially by school and program.

 Other Cities in Wisconsin